 Winchester is a medium-sized city located in the state of Virginia.
 With a population of 28,108 people and 12 constituent neighborhoods, Winchester is the 34th largest community in Virginia.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Winchester is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Winchester is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Winchester who work in office and administrative support (14.17%), management occupations (10.20%), and sales jobs (9.75%).
+Overall, Winchester is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Winchester who work in management occupations (11.39%), office and administrative support (11.19%), and sales jobs (9.88%).

-The per capita income in Winchester in 2010 was $26,182, which is upper middle income relative to Virginia and the nation.
-This equates to an annual income of $104,728 for a family of four.
+The per capita income in Winchester in 2018 was $29,727, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $118,908 for a family of four.
 However, Winchester contains both very wealthy and poor people as well.

 Winchester is an extremely ethnically-diverse city.
 The people who call Winchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winchester residents report their race to be White, followed by Black or African-American.
 Winchester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.31% of the city’s residents.
-Important ancestries of people in Winchester include English, Irish, Italian, and Scots-Irish.
+People of Hispanic or Latino origin account for 17.42% of the city’s residents.
+Important ancestries of people in Winchester include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Winchester is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Polish.